SimiaCryptus/intellij-aicoder/docs/manual_tests.md

 - Restore any settings changed during testing.
 - Remove test artifacts from the IDE environment.

-This manual test plan will help ensure that the `DictationAction` class functions as expected and provides a robust feature within the IDE environment.
+This manual test plan will help ensure that the `VoiceToTextAction` class functions as expected and provides a robust feature within the IDE environment.

-# generic\CreateFileAction.kt
+# generic\CreateFileFromDescriptionAction.kt

-#### Manual Test Plan for `CreateFileAction` Class
+#### Manual Test Plan for `CreateFileFromDescriptionAction` Class

 ##### Objective:
-To verify that the `CreateFileAction` class functions correctly, creating new files based on directives provided by the user, and handling file paths and naming conflicts appropriately.
+To verify that the `CreateFileFromDescriptionAction` class functions correctly, creating new files based on directives provided by the user, and handling file paths and naming conflicts appropriately.

 ##### Test Environment Setup:
 - Ensure the testing environment has access to a Java development setup with necessary libraries installed.
-- Clone or have access to the repository containing the `CreateFileAction` class.
+- Clone or have access to the repository containing the `CreateFileFromDescriptionAction` class.
 - Setup an instance of the `AppSettingsState` with appropriate configurations for the chat model and temperature settings.